SoftwareONE-SAP/centiq-filters/README.md

 };
 ```

-The filter function provided by the Filters.Not factory function, passes the value supplied to its child.
+The filter function provided by the Filter.Not factory function, passes the value supplied to its child.

 The Mongo $not filter is strange in that it is incompatible with certain queries.
-The Filters.Not factory function tries to restructure things to make them work.
+The Filter.Not factory function tries to restructure things to make them work.
 For example, the following 3 are invalid:

 ```javascript
 1. { price: { $not: 3 } }